Early Birders Morning Walk (May 17)

 Free, suggested donation: $10

-Photograph of Thrush copyright © 2007 J. Comeau and used by permission.
+Photograph of Thrush copyright © 2007 J. Comeau and used by permission

-Early Birders Morning Walk
+Early Birders Morning Walk (May 3)

 Eastern Phoebe (small gray and white songbird), holding nesting material while perched on thin twig.
 Photo copyright 2020 Morgan Barnes and used with permission.

 Who’s singing, calling, nesting, or flying around the Birds of Vermont Museum?
 Discover birds on an early morning ramble in the Museum’s forest and meadows.
-Walks are led by experienced birders familiar with Vermont birds.
-This week Becky Giroux will be leading the walk.

 Bring binoculars and good walking shoes.
 Early mornings are often damp with dew and boots are definitely in order.
 Don’t forget bug spray/tick repellent!